jackielu/landCover-hist/README.md

 1) includes "updates on click" functionality
 2) color for histogram are cover type specific
 3) have clicks also update the main bar chart
+4) break code up into different files

 TO BE DONE BITS
-...  break code up into different files
+...  add hover interactivity
 ...  add the cover types that remain
 ...  work in the skeleton styling
 ...  add the map